OCA/l10n-netherlands/l10n_nl_xaf_auditfile_export/readme/ROADMAP.rst

-* encrypted and compressed files would be nice
+* encrypted files would be nice